phiguera/CharAnalysis/CharAnalysis_2_0_MATLAB/z_Validation_report_CharAnalysis_V_2.0.md

 The params file was corrected to `zoneDiv(end) = 6150` before generating the v1.1 reference for this round. **Users should ensure `zoneDiv(end)` does not exceed the bottom age of the last raw sample.** A warning is now emitted by `CharValidateParams.m` when this condition is detected.
 =======
 The original `TL06_charParams.csv` had `zoneDiv(end) = 6200`, which extends 48 yr beyond the last raw sample bottom age of 6150 yr BP.
-This caused v1.1 to silently extrapolate 4 terminal interpolated samples with zero CHAR values, while v2.0 correctly marks them NaN â€” a difference that propagated into `charBkg` across the entire record via the smoother.
+This caused v1.1 to silently extrapolate 4 terminal interpolated samples with zero CHAR values, while v2.0 correctly marks them NaN — a difference that propagated into `charBkg` across the entire record via the smoother.

 The root cause is a v1.1 bug: the double loop in `CharPretreatment.m` assigned zero to samples with no overlapping raw data, whereas the v2.0 vectorized proportion matrix correctly leaves them as NaN.
 V2.0's behavior is more accurate.